waterhackweek/waterhackweek.github.io/_posts/2018-02-14-information-for-applicants.md

              will pay a $100  registration fee and be expected to cover lodging and travel expenses.
              Financial support may be available based on need.
              For those who do not know Python or wish to improve their skills, we are organizing a <a href="https://software-carpentry.org/">Software Carpentry workshop Feb.
 7-8, 2019 </a> on the University of Washington campus.
 There is no registration fee for this event.
 We will also provide guidance to participants on Python and other tools through self-guided study.
+             What to expect:
+             * Peer-learning collaborations
+             * New skills and tools, including the latest technology and software
+             * Personalized mentorship from professional data scientists
+             * Interdisciplinary applications of data tools
+             * Access to an interactive library of custom tutorials
+             * Dedicated time and space to explore new ideas.
              If you would like to register for Waterhackweek click <a href="https://form.jotform.com/82396990821165/">here</a> <br>.